 where the first sum is over embedded $J$-curves $C'$ of genus $h$ and class $2A$, the second sum is over all genera $0\le g\le h$ and embedded $J$-curves $C$ of genus $g$ and class $A$, $\normalfont\text{sgn}$ is as in Definition \ref{count-sign-def} and the integers $\normalfont\text{w}_{2,h}$ are as in Definition \ref{lwc-double}.

 Then, $\normalfont\text{Gr}_{2A,h}(X,\omega, J)$ is independent of the choice of super-rigid $J$ and

 defines a symplectic invariant of $(X, \omega)$. \end{Theorem} In other words, we construct correction terms to the naive signed count of embedded $J$-curves of class $2A$ and genus $h$ from embedded $J$-curves of class $A$ and genus $g \leq h$ to get a well-defined invariant.
-For a thorough discussion of the correction terms in \eqref{Gr-def}, see Section \ref{lwc-development}. \begin{Remark}[Symplectic deformation invariance] In fact, $\normalfont\text{Gr}_{2A,h}$ is a symplectic deformation invariant of $(X,\omega)$.
-This follows from the fact that all the results about super-rigidity continue to hold when we replace $\omega$-compatible almost complex structures by $\omega$-tame almost complex structures (see the first paragraph of \cite[Section 1.1]{Wendl-19} for a discussion of this). \end{Remark}
+For a thorough discussion of the correction terms in \eqref{Gr-def}, see Section \ref{lwc-development}.

+\begin{remark}[Symplectic deformation invariance] In fact, $\normalfont\text{Gr}_{2A,h}$ is a symplectic deformation invariant of $(X,\omega)$.
+To see this, one can use the fact that any $1$-parameter symplectic deformation $\{\omega_t\}$ can be accompanied by a compatible family $\{J_t\}$ of almost complex structures. \end{remark}